crypticshnx/Hall-of-Fame/README.md

 Hall of Fame is an app to showcase the amazing CMP 211 Mobile Applications class (sadly without pictures).

 ### Notes
-Walkthrough will be created once all class members are added
+Walk-through will be created once all class members are added

-Update test
+Hi my name is ahmad!